iaradsouza1/tab-projeto-final/README.md

 ## Pipeline output

-To see the the results of a test run with a full size dataset refer to the [results](https://nf-co.re/finalproject/results) tab on the nf-core website pipeline page.
+To see the results of a test run with a full size dataset refer to the [results](https://nf-co.re/finalproject/results) tab on the nf-core website pipeline page.
 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/finalproject/output).